 - The Cult of Kefka in Final Fantasy VI.
 They have given their souls to Kefka, and spend all their time walking around thinking about him.

 - The story in Resident Evil 4 revolves around rescuing the daughter of the President of the United States from a cult called "Los Illuminados".
 Interestingly, the most obvious example of this trope is only in one particular level.
 The rest of the game involves you fighting villagers and soldiers that have been infected by the cult.
+Oddly, the Cult seems to have their wires badly crossed about HOW to go about their mission - they actually spend most of the game trying desperately to kill people their principle strategy hinges on being alive.

 - Dead Rising had the Raincoat Cult.
 As the name says, they didn't wear cloaks, but they did wear masks.